op07n/XiaomiADBFastbootTools/README.md

 2. Enable USB debugging in Android.

-    * MIUI: Go to Settings > Additional settings > Developer options and enable USB debugging as well as USB debugging (Security settings).
+    * MIUI: Go to Settings > Additional settings > Developer options and enable USB debugging.
+        * In order to use the Screen density and Screen resolution modules, enable USB debugging (Security settings) as well.
     * Android One: Go to Settings > System > Developer options and enable USB debugging.

 3. Connect your device to the computer and launch the application.
 The device is going to ask for authorisation, which you'll have to allow.